--PEER TASK INTRODUCTION--

---ARGUMENTS FOR PROTECTIONISM--
+--ARGUMENTS 'FOR' PROTECTIONISM--

 --QUALIFIED ARGUMENTS--

-Firstly, Governments have the difficult task of identifying those specific industries that it will likely have a CA in.
-Secondly, those supported industries must sincerely attempt to achieve economies of scale and not simply rely on government protection, and finally in order to uphold the principles of free trade the government should cease support when the industry has matured and is no longer an infant.
+Firstly, governments have the difficult task of identifying those specific industries that it will likely have a CA in.
+Secondly, those supported industries must sincerely attempt to achieve economies of scale and not simply rely on government protection, and finally, in order to uphold the principles of free trade, the government should cease support when the industry has matured and is no longer an infant.
 (Which is not always the case)

-Certain industries are essential for NATIONAL DEFENSE (such as AIRCRAFT, WEAPONS, CHEMICALS, etc...), and should be protected so that a country can produce them itself.
+Yes, certain industries are essential for NATIONAL DEFENSE (such as AIRCRAFT, WEAPONS, CHEMICALS, etc...), and should be protected so that a country can produce them itself.
 In times of war or a national emergency, a country should not have to depend on imports for its defence.
 Moreover, there may be dangers in having ‘unfriendly’ nations specialise in weapons production.

-While there is some merit to this argument, a problem is that it can be used by industries that have an indirect use in defence (such as the steel industry) to try to acquire protection against foreign competition.
 The national defence argument is a non-economic one, and so decisions should be made on political and military, not economic, grounds.
 Yet it is sometimes difficult to draw the line between what is essential for national defence and what is not.
 In the United States, goods like candles, gloves, umbrellas, plastics and others receive protection on the grounds that they are needed for national defence.

 Many countries maintain HEALTH, SAFETY, and ENVIRONMENTAL standards that all imported products must meet before they are allowed to enter.
 Each country sets its own standards, and governments are justifiably concerned that imported goods may fall short of these.

 However, there is a concern that these standards may sometimes be used as a form of ‘HIDDEN PROTECTIONISM’ to keep certain goods out if they are competing with domestically produced goods (see 'ADMIN BARRIERS TO TRADE')

+Yes, In the case of some countries, specialisation according to comparative advantage may not be appropriate, and countries may be better off DIVERSIFYING their production and exports.
+This often APPLIES TO DEVELOPING COUNTRIES that are very highly specialised in producing and exporting one or a few primary commodities (for example, Cuba in sugar, Ecuador in bananas, Ethiopia in coffee).
 To be able to diversify, countries may have to use trade protection policies to keep out imports of goods they would like to produce themselves.
 For example, if a country would like to diversify into production of computers, it will have to impose barriers on imports of computers; alternatively, the government could provide subsidies to domestic computer producers.

 This argument applies only to developing countries.
 Moreover, it is based on the expectation that the long-term economic benefits of diversification, involving more economic growth and development, will be greater than the short-term costs in terms of inefficiencies caused by protection.
 However, there may be a risk involved in that governments may not know which products or industries are the most appropriate to select for protection that will allow for successful diversification.
 (Similarities with the 'Infant-industry' argument)